Photo by ravas51

 Founded in 1989 by Marilyn and David Francesco, the Rolls Corporation has gained critical acclaim in the audio technology market.
 The company has produced a variety of products that have earned them accolades from professionals and hobbyists alike, namely their line of signal mixers, signal sources, and interface accessories.
 During their tenure in the industry they’ve also manufactured rack units for studio and gigging musicians as well as a variety of different effects units.

-A selling point of the unit is that it’s very durable, making it a good fit for hobbyist studios that need to be set up and taken down frequently.
+The unit is that it’s very durable, making it a good fit for hobbyist studios that need to be set up and taken down frequently.
 The jacks and components are also very securely attached, so if you happen to be looking to travel with the unit you’re not going to have to worry about it failing.

 The Rolls PM50s Personal Monitor Amplifier is a great fit for hobbyist recording studios, but because its intended for recording applications we wouldn’t recommend it to any musician looking to boost the sound quality of their headphones or listening device.